Readers Question: What do people mean by countries/society/financial implosion?

 Negative Impact of a Sovereign Debt Crisis

-If a country experiences a sovereign debt crisis, it could have serious knock on effects for the rest of the economy.
+If a country experiences a sovereign debt crisis, it could have a serious knock-on effects for the rest of the economy.

 - Individuals and financial bodies who held bonds would see a fall in the value of their savings.